USAF Airman Heritage Museum: History

 The SR-71A "Blackbird" was put on static display in 1990 at the Parade Ground Airpark.
+Its final flight was on March 6, 1990, landing at Kelly AFB after two flybys.

 In 2010 the museum reopened with a new name—the Airman Heritage Museum.
 The same year, Building 6351, a 1940s era barracks was moved to the museum.

 On February 11, 2013 the Lackland Gateway Heritage Foundation signed a memorandum of understanding with the USAF to build a new museum.
 Its goal was to raise money for the new building, targeting a fall 2017 opening.
 The new museum would be located on a 85000 sqft site north of the parade grounds.
 It would have 50000 sqft of exhibit space and be privately funded with $50 million by the Airman Heritage Foundation.

 In 2014 the Airman Heritage Museum and Security Forces Exhibit Annex were brought together under a single entity, the Airman Heritage Training Complex, itself operated by the Air Education and Training Command.

 The museum recognized members of the Tuskegee Airmen and their families at opening of their exhibit on May 4, 2015.
 The research for the exhibit had begun in 2014 at the Air Force Historical Research Agency.

 The Airman Heritage Foundation continued to raise funds in 2019 for new building set to open in 2022.
 It is planned to be more accessible, with the entrance outside the base.

 In 2019 the Airman Heritage Museum had 36,000 visitors and the Security Forces Exhibit Annex had 23,000 visitors.

 In 2020, nine static aircraft of the Southeast Asia Airpark were moved to make room for construction of new Airman Training Complexes.
 Aircraft moved to the Parade Ground Airpark included the B-52, F-4, F-5, F-100, B-57, B-66, and F-105.
 The T-37 and UH-1 were moved to the Inter-American Air Force Academy.
 The Airman Heritage Training Complex provided technical support for the move.